panoply/liquify-schema/stores/descriptions/syncify/options/paths/schema.md

-Paths to `.json` shared schema files.
-Syncify supports external schema that can be reused in sections.
+Paths to `.json` shared section schema files.
+Syncify supports external section schemas that can be reused in section `{% schema %}` tags across your theme projects.